BIOP/qupath-extension-spotiflow/README.md

 > or start with a custom model (see below).
 Please see the *Prediction* instructions above for information regarding the other builder parameters.
 -->

-The first thing the script will do is create a sub-folder in your project called `spotiflow-training` containing sub-folders `val` and `train`, followed by exporting the image(s) that will be processed by `spotiflow`.
-The `train` folder will contain images of your training rectangles and your annotations converted to masks.
+The first thing the script will do is create a sub-folder in your project called `spotiflow-training` containing sub-folders `train` and `val`, followed by exporting the image(s) that will be processed by `spotiflow`.
+The `train` folder will contain images of your training rectangles and a csv file including point coordinates.
 The `val` folder will contain the
 Validation data, which is also used by the `QC` script.
-If your Validation is not what you expect, you can check that the exported image(s) represent what you intended for `spotiflow` to train on.

 Once the script successfully completes training, you will have a `models` sub-folder within your Project folder, which will contain your custom model, as well as a `QC` sub-folder with the output of the QC script.